3 Tips for Staying in Touch with Buyers & Sellers After Business Has Closed

 In real estate, it’s often all about farming for new business from those buyers and sellers you’ve never worked with before.
 And for good reason - farming for brand-new prospects is a key component of real estate marketing, particularly when you’re introducing yourself to a new area or just new to real estate in general.

 But did you know that 74% of buyers and 69% of sellers would use their agent again or recommend their agent to others?
-That’s a BIG opportunity to cultivate meaningful, genuine relationships with those you’ve already worked with.
+Additionally, according to the National Association of REALTORS®' 2018 Profile of Home Buyers and Sellers, 39% of sellers who used a real estate agent found their agents through a referral by friends or family, and 24% used the agent they previously worked with to buy or sell a home.
+These statistics present a BIG opportunity to cultivate meaningful, genuine relationships with those you’ve already worked with.
 Authentic relationship-building is definitely a long game, but it’s one that will pay dividends.

 Need convincing?
 The Office of Inspector General with the USPS has you covered.
 In a just-released April 2019 report, their data revealed that “advertising mail sent by a business that has a past business relationship with the recipient is more than twice as likely to be read and generate a positive reaction, and is six times as likely to get a response than mail sent by businesses with no past relationship.”